House Manager Internship

 - Participate in a short training period in late June.

-There will be a stipend in the amount of $1,800 - $2,000 depending on hours and previous experience.
+There will be a stipend in the amount of $3,000 based on 9 weeks of employment depending on hours and previous experience.
 Housing will be provided if needed.

 Approximate timeline: July 1 – August 30.